Mixed Emotions (Rolling Stones song): Music video

 To match the upbeat nature of the song, the music video featured the Stones, playful and smiling, performing the song as well as recording it.
-This stands in stark contrast to the band's previous video, 1986's "One Hit (to the Body)," filmed during a time when relations between Jagger and Richards were at an all-time low, and which featured uncomfortable physical sparring between the two.
+This stands in stark contrast to the band's previous video, 1986's "One Hit (To the Body)", filmed during a time when relations between Jagger and Richards were at an all-time low, and which featured uncomfortable physical sparring between the two.

 Release

 Released as the album's first single on 21 August 1989, "Mixed Emotions" made it into the top 10 in the US, going to number five, and was also a number-one hit on the Album Rock Tracks chart for five weeks and in Canada for one week.
-This is the Stones' last US top-ten single thus far, although they would go on to have more chart hits on the Album Rock Tracks (now Mainstream Rock) chart.
+The song was the Stones' last top-ten hit in the United States to date, although they would go on to have more chart hits on the Album Rock Tracks (now Mainstream Rock) chart.
 The single's B-side was "Fancy Man Blues", a non-album track recorded during the Steel Wheels sessions.

-The song was regularly performed during the 1989-1990 Steel Wheels/Urban Jungle Tour and is included on the live albums Live at The Tokyo Dome and Steel Wheels Live.

-"Mixed Emotions" appears on all latter day compilations, including Jump Back, Forty Licks and GRRR!.

-The 12-inch remix of "Mixed Emotions" by producer Chris Kimsey was rereleased on the Rarities 1971–2003 compilation, in 2005, along with "Fancy Man Blues."
+The song was regularly performed during the 1989–1990 Steel Wheels/Urban Jungle Tour and is included on the live albums Live at The Tokyo Dome and Steel Wheels Live.
+"Mixed Emotions" appears on all compilation albums, including Jump Back, Forty Licks, GRRR!, and Honk.
+The 12-inch remix of "Mixed Emotions" by producer Chris Kimsey was rereleased on the Rarities 1971–2003 compilation, in 2005, along with "Fancy Man Blues".